 Sign and verify XML digital signatures from the command-line

 The XML ValidatorBuddy software package includes a command-line tool, `valbuddy.exe`, located in the standard installation folder.
 This tool is designed to support batch operations for signing and verifying multiple XML documents.
+Failed signing and verification runs can now provide clearer diagnostics for certificate, key, KeyInfo, reference, transform, and output handling problems.

 Example: Signing Task